 And with this we complete our list of top 10 treks in Sahyadri ranges.
 There are many other treks in Sahyadris as well which deserve special mention like Lingana, Chanderi, Siddhagad and few others.
 Each trek in Sahyadri is special and unique in itself.
 All the treks in Sahyadris that end with “Garh” – are the remains of forts and fortresses of earlier times.
 We would request you not to compare them with the royal forts of Mp and Rajasthan.
 These hill forts have stood their own struggle against time and have been more of defence forts rather than residential ones.

 While we have covered places like Harishchandragarh, Bhimashankar, Ratangarh etc, in range treks but they are really great trekking experiences individually as well.
 One of the special mention would be trekking to Harishchandragarh via Nalichi vat, which is another thrilling trek in itself.
-And speaking of Harishchandragarh, besides trekking it also offers one more adventure activity – rappelling from Konkankada, in which you rappel down almost 800 Ft.
-But that’s for another podcast.
+And speaking of Harishchandragarh, besides trekking, it also offers one more adventure activity – rappelling from Kokankada, in which you rappel down almost 800 Ft.
+But let us keep that adventure aside for another blog.

 All the information that we have curated and presented to you is based on our experiences and research.

-This we complete our list of top 10 treks in Sahyadri ranges.
-So stay tuned for this interesting and fun episode of Banjaaraa couple.
+With this we complete our list of top 10 treks in Sahyadri ranges.

 Kindly follow our photo journeys on our instagram channel – www.instagram.com/banjaaraa.couple and feel free to read our stories on our blog at www.banjaaraa.com.
 We have provided the links in the description as well.